andyatkinson/andyatkinson.github.io/_posts/2024-03-07-postgresfm-podcast-rails-plus-postgres.md

 - <https://speakerdeck.com/andyatkinson/pgconf-nyc-2023-lightning-talk>

-Since PostgreSQL adds and enhances system catalogs, maybe a catalog could contain query text samples for certain queries by their `queryid` identifier, or even collect samples based on different thresholds like excessive buffers or excessive row counts, that we could then use as informatino to perform query optimizations.
+Since PostgreSQL adds and enhances system catalogs, maybe a catalog could contain query text samples for certain queries by their `queryid` identifier, or even collect samples based on different thresholds like excessive buffers or excessive row counts, that we could then use as information to perform query optimizations.

 ## Post-show ideas/reflections/thoughts